elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 ## Upscaling

-Compliant Kubernetes uses a combination of alerts for both individual Nodes as well as Node Groups, which are also monitored and visualized in a Grafana dashboard.
+Welkin uses a combination of alerts for both individual Nodes as well as Node Groups, which are also monitored and visualized in a Grafana dashboard.

 ### When?

-Compliant Kubernetes triggers a P1 alert when:
+Welkin triggers a P1 alert when:

 - The average CPU usage for a Node or Node Group, over one hour, is above 95%.
 - The average memory usage for a Node or Node Group, over one hour, is above 85%.

 - **Why a P1 alert?** P1 alerts are events that need immediate attention, which makes them suitable for scenarios with a higher usage threshold over a shorter time-span.
 If the alert is triggered for a single Node, the administrator can attempt to redistribute the workload more evenly across the Node Group.
 If the alert is triggered for a Node Group, that Node Group needs to be scaled up.

-Compliant Kubernetes triggers a P2 alert when:
+Welkin triggers a P2 alert when:

 - The average CPU or memory usage for a Node Group, over 24 hours, is above 75%.